Who Know Making Home-Made Gelato Was So Easy

 - As soon as the cream/milk mixture comes to a simmer, add the milk/sugar mixture and stir to combine.

 - Whisk in the Nutella and keep stirring until this mixture comes to a boil.
-Reduce heat and simmer until the mixture thickens until you can coat the back of the spoon with it.
-This can take 10 to 15 minutes depending on your stove top.
+Reduce heat and simmer until the mixture thickens and you can coat the back of the spoon.
+This can take 10 to 15 minutes, depending on your stovetop.

 - Remove the pan from the heat and cool to room temperature.
-The recipe says to strain this mixture and we did, but I’m not sure to what avail.
+The recipe says to strain this mixture, and we did, but I’m not sure to what avail.
 There was nothing in the mix that was strained out.
-If anyone has a reason for this, I would appreciate hearing from you.
+I would appreciate hearing from you if anyone has a reason for this.

-- Cover the bowl and stick into the refrigerator for a minimum of 2 hours or overnight.
-I read somewhere that the longer you let this mixture sit, the more the flavors get incorporated.
+- Cover the bowl and stick into the refrigerator for at least 2 hours or overnight.
+I read somewhere that the longer you let this mixture sit, the more the flavors incorporate.
 We could only wait about 4 hours.

 - According to the instruction manual, “chilling the mixture is not required….but this step will prevent any ice or fat crystals from forming during the freezing process for resting it in a chilled environment helps bind the ingredients together.”

-- Before adding the chilled mixture to the gelato maker, re-whisk to make sure all the ingredients are well combined.
+- Before adding the chilled mixture to the gelato maker, re-whisk to ensure all the ingredients are well combined.

 Angelina Matarozzi